Volkeee/ScheduleApp/README.md

 No worries about your personal data!
 The only information this app collects are your email address and public name, that\`s all!
 # Schedule web-site and Own Server
-This app uses [IFNTUOG\`s schedule][4]  website as a source of the schedule itself and uses own Ruby on Rails-based server to hold the informmation about tokens, devices, personal tasks etc.
+This app uses [IFNTUOG\`s schedule][4]  website as a source of the schedule itself and uses [own Ruby on Rails-based server][5] to hold the informmation about tokens, devices, personal tasks etc.
 # External libraries
 This project uses several libraries according to Apache License.
 For example, the [SearchableSpinner][1] and [MaterialSpinner][2].
 The Custom* classes has been created by copying and modifying the source code from corresponding Github projects.
 All the credits for the external libraries belongs to their authors, I have no rights for that code, only for modyfied parts.